SeongjaeHuh/hallym/2_dynamic_Masking.md

 grant select,update,delete on all tables in database DYNAMIC_MASKING to role ANALYST;
 grant select,update,delete on all views in database DYNAMIC_MASKING to role ANALYST;

--- object usage permission on SUPPORTER grant usage on database DYNAMIC_MASKING to role SUPPORTER;
+-- object usage permission on SUPPORT grant usage on database DYNAMIC_MASKING to role SUPPORT;
-grant usage on all schemas in database DYNAMIC_MASKING to role SUPPORTER;
+grant usage on all schemas in database DYNAMIC_MASKING to role SUPPORT;
-grant select,update,delete on all tables in database DYNAMIC_MASKING to role SUPPORTER;
+grant select,update,delete on all tables in database DYNAMIC_MASKING to role SUPPORT;
-grant select,update,delete on all views in database DYNAMIC_MASKING to role SUPPORTER;
+grant select,update,delete on all views in database DYNAMIC_MASKING to role SUPPORT;

 -- warehouse usage permission
 grant usage on warehouse compute_wh to role ANALYST;
-grant usage on warehouse compute_wh to role SUPPORTER;
+grant usage on warehouse compute_wh to role SUPPORT;

 ```

-#### (cf) Grantig masking policy to role supporter
+#### (cf) Grantig masking policy to role support

 ```
 use role accountadmin;

--- Grantig masking policy to role supporter grant create masking policy on schema <schema_name> to role supporter;
+-- Grantig masking policy to role support grant create masking policy on schema <schema_name> to role support;
 ```